 Each year, FSA targets a portion of its lending by setting aside a portion of all loan funds for financing beginning farmer and rancher operations through the Beginning Farmers and Ranchers Loans.
 These opportunities also address the unique circumstances and concerns of socially disadvantaged, limited resource, and veteran farmers and ranchers known collectively as “historically underserved producers”.

-You can also get loans to help finance your portion of conservation practices supported by USDA’s Natural Resources Conservation Service.
+You can also get funding to help finance your portion of conservation practices supported by USDA’s Natural Resources Conservation Service.

 Visit our Loans page for more information about funding you can apply for.